How to View Deleted Reddit Posts in 2026 (6 Methods Tested)

 What can no method recover?

-Honesty about limits: content posted and deleted inside a private or quarantined subreddit that no archive could see was never captured by anyone.
+No method recovers content that was never public: posts made and deleted inside a private or quarantined subreddit were never captured by anyone.
 A post edited before any crawler reached it exists only in its edited form.
 And nothing here bypasses Reddit's rules on live data; recovery works only because a lawful copy was made while the content was public.

 If you want to know whether moderators silently removed your own comments, Reveddit answers that in seconds.
 If you are chasing a single recent thread, try PullPush and accept that gaps are possible.
 If the thread is old and was famous, the Wayback Machine might have a snapshot.
 And if you need reliable, searchable access to deleted Reddit posts (by user, keyword, subreddit, or date, at investigative depth), an independent archive is the only method that Reddit's 2026 lockdown cannot touch.
+If it is a comment rather than a post you are after, our walkthrough on searching deleted Reddit comments covers that path.
 Start with the free Deleted Post Search and see what the record still holds.

 See what you've been missing.